clojurewerkz/neocons.docs/articles/getting_started.md

 ## Supported Clojure versions

-Neocons is built from the ground up for Clojure 1.3 and later.
+Neocons 2.0 requires Clojure 1.4+.

-## Supported Neo4J Server versions
+## Supported Neo4J Server Versions

-Neocons supports Neo4J Server 1.6.0 and later but some features (in particular, in the Cypher language) may be specific to more recent versions.
+Neocons 2.0+ targets Neo4J Server 2.0.

+Most features would work with Neo4J Server 1.6.0 but some features (including the Cypher language) may be specific to more recent versions.
 The most recent Neo4J Server is thus recommended.
-We continuously test Neocons against bleeding edge server features and milestone releases, so upgrade path should be smooth in most cases.

 ## Adding Neocons Dependency To Your Project